httpwg/wg-materials/ietf105/minutes.md

 Ben Schwartz: *missed this*

-mt: Thinks this is more than exsiting messaging methods, and semantics need to move into the protocol
+mt: Thinks this is more than existing messaging methods, and semantics need to move into the protocol

-Neil Jenkins: Toughts on individual documents and collections of documents
+Neil Jenkins: Thoughts on individual documents and collections of documents

 Roberto Peon: Interesting problem, highlights balance of trust in getting some clients to make the transformation 'correctly'.